emmanueltouzery/hotwire/README.md

 ## Installation

 The recommended way to install the application on linux is with flatpak.
-For other platforms you'll have to build from source -- using the rust toolchain. `Hotwire` requires `tshark` to be installed and in the PATH to operate correctly, and `tcpdump` to record traffic, and on linux `pkexec` for simple recording.
+For other platforms you'll have to build from source -- using [the rust toolchain](https://rustup.rs/). `Hotwire` requires `tshark` to be installed and in the PATH to operate correctly, and `tcpdump` to record traffic, and on non-flatpak linux `pkexec` for simple recording.

-To build from source: install rust and cargo, then run `cargo run --release`.
+To build from source: [install rust and cargo](https://rustup.rs/), then run `cargo run --release`.
 The binary in `target/bin/hotwire` can be copied anywhere, as it embeds icons and other dependencies (but not shared libraries like gtk).
+On OSX, you'll need gtk+3 and adwaita-icon-theme from homebrew.

 ![HTTP traffic](https://raw.githubusercontent.com/wiki/emmanueltouzery/Hotwire/pic2.png)